alfab3/PhysicsNotes/Physics Notes/Classical Mechanics/Hamiltonian Formalism/Gibb's Distribution.md

 $$\begin{gather} k_BT = 1/\beta \end{gather}$$

 where the coefficient $k_B$ is called the Boltzmann constant.
 There is absolutely no physics associated with $k_B$.

+There are very important cases when the energy is not the only additive conserved quantity.
+Simple examples are total momentum and total angular momentum.
+Whenever the total momentum or total angular momentum has a non zero value - when the system moves or rotates, these additive conserved quantities become a part of the Gibbs distribution.
+Now the Hamiltonian in the Gibb's distribution should be replaced by a modified Hamiltonian $H'$ containing a sum of all the additive conserved quantities $I_i$ with certain coefficients $\lambda_i$

+$$\begin{gather} W(\{q,p\}) \propto e^{-\beta H'} \;\;\; H' = H - \sum_i\lambda_i I_i \end{gather}$$

+Along with temperature coefficients $\lambda_i$ play the role of thermodynamic parameters of the equilibrium state of the system.
+There are extreme cases of so-called integrable systems when there are infinitely many additive conserved quantities, so that Gibbs distribution is radically different from our above defined Gibb's distribution.